What are filters?

 Creating custom filters

 You can also create your own custom fields to filter on.
 As an example, you may want to add a skills column, which would document the skills or work experience that each of your employees have.
-This could be useful when you're searching for staff to cover a shift.
+This could be useful when you're searching for employees to cover a shift.

 TIP: Don't forget to clear your filters when you're done!